My research concerns two main themes:

 - Third Set of Locks (Panama Canal)

-More recently I have acted in a consultancy role for a number of energy foundation projects in London.
+More recently I have acted in a consultancy role for a number of energy foundation projects in London and beyond.